WP Umbrella Logo

 It’s highly recommended to keep offsite backups of your website.
 Several plugins are available for backing up your website automatically with WordPress.
 You can use WP Umbrella to make automatic backups stored in the cloud.
 You can use plugins like BackUpWordPress or Updraftplus.

 Look for any infected files or malware on your WordPress site.
 Although WordPress provides a robust security framework, there is still a high risk of your site falling victim to attacks.
-Most WordPress security plugins offer malware scans and so does WP Umbrella.
+Most WordPress security plugins offer vulnerability scans and so does WP Umbrella.

 Weekly Maintenance Tasks